cibinjoseph/fourPointWing/README.md

 # fourPointWing
-Mesh a wing from its four corner points
+Given four vertices of a wing, it generates a mesh for a flatplate wing